 All kinds.
 It’s all Canadian Indie, but that’s a broad category.
 We try to pick bands that cover a spectrum.
 If you like CBC Radio 3, you’ll love Wapiti.

 We’re in south-eastern British Columbia near the Alberta and Montana borders.
 Fernie is 3 hours from Calgary, 2 hours from Whitefish, and 1 hour from Cranbrook.

 Where is the festival site?

 In Annex Park.
-When you drive into Fernie, turn west at 11 street off the highway.
+When you drive into Fernie, turn west at 11th street off the highway.
 West is towards the mountains and away from the arena.
 Follow 11st until you reach Annex Park.

 Where can I buy tickets?

-How does my age affect my ticket price?
+How does my age affect my pass price?

-Wapiti is free for seniors and children.
-A senior is anyone aged 65 and older.
-Likewise, a child is anyone aged 12 or younger.
 There is also discounted pricing for teens which are defined as anyone between the ages 13 and 18.
-These are defined as ‘at the time of entrance into the festival.’

 Do seniors and children need a ticket?